Living instead of Surviving

 And when the nervous system commands, the endocrine system will obey its master.

 Developmental problems and trauma both lead to stress.
 Stress will always cause a dominance of the adrenal glands over other glands, especially the thyroid and sexual glands, as stated before.
 The thyroid gland and the sexual glands will become hypofunctional in order to react to the need to preserve energy.
 Long term stress will lead to adrenal fatigue and exhaustion as well.
-The exhaustion of the adrenal glands follows a pattern, which is not recognized by regular medicine who only recognise an organic failure of the adrenal glands (Addison crisis oder disease).
-Otherwise, the well documented and officially accepted general adaptation syndrome first described by the father of stress research, Hans Selye, is deemed to be only transient and never a chronic problem:
+The exhaustion of the adrenal glands follows a pattern, which is not recognized by regular medicine that only recognizes an organic failure of the adrenal glands (Addison crisis or disease).
+In medicine, the well documented and officially accepted general adaptation syndrome first described by the father of stress research, Hans Selye, is deemed to be only transient and never a chronic problem:

 Here is another chart demonstrating how the synthesis of steroid hormones is influenced by stress, which is a recation to mytochondriopathies (lack of energy):